-The tilings in the Alhambra in Spain were laid out by the Moors in the 14th century.
+The tilings in the Alhambra in Spain were laid out by the Moors and by Christian artisans inspired by the Moors' style in the 14th century.
 They are made of coloured tiles forming patterns, many truly symmetrical, geometrical and beautiful.
 Some were not tessellations because they didn't cover a surface with a repetitive design without gaps or overlaps.
 However, many of the Alhambra's patterns were true tessellations, like the three shown here.
-They inspired the young M.C Escher, who copied these geometric tessellations into his notebooks and later converted some into tessellations of animals or people (see "China Boy" 1936 and "Strong Men" 1936).
+They inspired the young M.C Escher, who copied these geometric tessellations into his notebooks and later tweaked some into tessellations that resembled animals or people.
+(For examples, see "China Boy" 1936 and "Strong Men" 1936.)

 Escher defined "tessellation" as "the regular division of a plane".
 At Tessellations.org, we use a similar definition: "Repeating shapes or patterns that cover a surface without gaps or overlaps."
 In our opinion, the shapes in a tessellation can be geometric like squares and triangles, or shaped like animals and people. surface can be square like a page or round like a CD.
 It can be flat or cover a 3D object like a lampshade, shoebox, donut, baseball, or soccer ball.

 The Alhambra artists made many beautiful tessellations long before Escher was born, but Escher made tessellation art much more popular.

 Escher noted that the Alhambra tilings never included animals or plants.
 His tessellations hardly ever left them out!
 One of Escher's biggest contributions to tessellation art was to make designs with people and animals instead of stiff geometric shapes like squares and triangles.